Dean Harrison - Counselling Psychologist

 To find the meaning of life, you must first answer this question: What do you want to get out of life?
 Do you want to be rich and famous?
 Why?
 Perhaps you’re looking for more meaning than just being rich and famous.
 What does 'being rich' even mean?

-The meaning of your own existence is something only you can define for yourself; no one else can tell you what your purpose in life should be, or how to live it out.
+The meaning of your own existence is something only you can define for yourself; no one else can tell you what your purpose in life should be or how to live it out.
 There's no list of rules or guidelines for finding the meaning behind life's mysteries.

 It is up to each person to discover their own purpose in being alive by asking themselves some basic questions:

-What do I want out of this experience?
+• What do I want out of this experience?

-How do I feel when I'm doing what makes me happy?
+• How do I feel when I'm doing what makes me happy?

-What would make me feel fulfilled if my days were numbered?
+• What would make me feel fulfilled if my days were numbered?

 What does this mean for us as individuals trying to find our way through our lives?
 We must first acknowledge that there's no right answer.
 Then continue on with the process anyway!
-We must find our personal life metrics
+We must find our personal life metrics.

 What are Life Metrics?

-Physical health metrics, such as weight, body mass index (BMI), blood pressure, and cholesterol levels
+1. Physical health metrics, such as weight, body mass index (BMI), blood pressure, and cholesterol levels

-Mental health metrics, such as stress levels, mood, and levels of anxiety or depression
+2. Mental health metrics, such as stress levels, mood, and levels of anxiety or depression

-Emotional well-being metrics, such as levels of happiness, contentment, and satisfaction with life
+3. Emotional well-being metrics, such as levels of happiness, contentment, and satisfaction with life

-Social metrics, such as the quality and quantity of social connections and relationships
+4. Social metrics, such as the quality and quantity of social connections and relationships

-Financial metrics, such as income, savings, and debt levels
+5. Financial metrics, such as income, savings, and debt levels

-While it is a good idea to have a range of life metrics, some life metrics will be more important for you.
+While having a range of life metrics is a good idea, some life metrics will be more important for you.
 The more important life metrics for you will align with your personal values.

 What are Personal Values?

 Personal values can also change and evolve over time as an individual's circumstances and priorities change.
-They are an important part of personal identity and can influence an individual's relationships, career, and overall sense of well-being.
+They are an important part of personal identity and can influence an individual's relationships, career, and overall well-being.

 How Do You Know Your Personal Values?

-What do you believe in strongly?
+1. What do you believe in strongly?

-What are your priorities in life?
+2. What are your priorities in life?

-What do you stand for?
+3. What do you stand for?

-What do you want to achieve in life?
+4. What do you want to achieve in life?

-What is important to you in your relationships with others?
+5. What is important to you in your relationships with others?

-What do you consider to be your core characteristics or qualities?
+6. What do you consider to be your core characteristics or qualities?

 What if You Do Not Live Life in Line with Your Values?